kakol20/OkLab-Dithering/README.md

 - `ign` Interleaved Gradient Noise
 - `parkerDither` based on Matt Parker [Parker Square](https://www.youtube.com/watch?v=kT4p1GXq4HY)
 - `heart` a custom threshold map in the shape of pixel hearts
+- `circle` a custom threshold map in the style of half-tone

 ### `ditherAlpha`
 - `true` or `false`